o3de/o3de.org/content/docs/userguide/component-physx-ragdoll.md

+description: ' Use the PhysX Ragdoll component to create a physical representation of a character in the &ALYlong; &animation-editor; . '
+slug: component-physx-ragdoll
+title: PhysX Ragdoll
+---
 # PhysX Ragdoll<a name="component-physx-ragdoll"></a>

 You can use the **PhysX Ragdoll** component to create a physical representation of a character in the animation system and to simulate certain behaviors, such as hit reactions and character death\.
 The physical representation consists of a hierarchy of rigid bodies with simple shapes that are connected by joints\.
 You can adjust the ragdoll settings as needed for physical plausibility and performance\.